MeenaAlfons/posattn/README.md

 Each sweep contains multiple combinations of configurations.
 Each sweep agent runs one combination.
 Therefore, you will need to run multiple sweep agents to execute all the experiments in one sweep.

 The directory `experiments/sweeps` contains all the sweeps needed to reproduce the results in the paper.

+## Achknowledgements

+_We thank David W. Romero (Vrije Universiteit Amsterdam) for providing guidance throughout the project and for providing valuable input, especially regarding the initialisation of SIRENs.
+We thank Michael Cochez (Vrije Universiteit Amsterdam) for facilitating the process of getting funds for the needed computation resources for the project.
+We thank both David W. Romero and Michael Cochez for thoroughly reviewing the manuscript and providing valuable comments.
+We thank VU Amsterdam for providing the funds to use the Lisa GPU Compute Cluster managed by SURF (the IT cooperation organisation of educational and research institutions in the Netherlands).
+We thank [Weights \& Biases](https://www.wandb.com) for providing the platform for experiment tracking._